Installation

 Ingress binary (jetty-edge)

-For self-hosted deployments, use the jetty-cli-* archives from your team’s GitHub cli-v* releases (contains jetty-edge only), build from the repository, or use cli/Dockerfile.
+For operator-managed edge hosts, use the jetty-cli-* archives from your team’s GitHub cli-v* releases (contains jetty-edge only), build from the repository, or use cli/Dockerfile.

 cd cli && go build -trimpath -ldflags="-s -w" -o jetty-edge ./cmd/jetty-edge